superlinked/VectorHub/docs/articles/user_acquisition_analytics.md

 ## Load features

 Next, we collect all our vectors from the app.
+The vector sampler helps us export vectors so we can cluster and visualize (umap) them.

 ```python
 vs = VectorSampler(app=app)